bennavita/Portfolio-Website/src/content/work/nested/data-scraping.md

   - Scrapy

 ---
-#### Expertise in Web Data Extraction
+#### Expertise in Web Data Extraction Automation

-As a data scraping specialist, I have advanced expertise in retrieving and structuring data from various web sources.
-My in-depth mastery of libraries such as Selenium, Requests, and Scrapy allows me to develop custom solutions, perfectly tailored to the specific needs of each project.
+I have advanced expertise in retrieving and structuring data from various web sources.
+My in-depth knowledge of libraries such as Selenium, Requests and Scrapy allows me to develop tailor-made solutions, perfectly adapted to the specific needs of each project.

-My experience in data extraction automation extends to creating robust and reliable systems.
-These systems are designed to operate autonomously over long periods, ensuring continuous and flawless data collection.
-This reliability is essential for projects requiring absolute precision and consistency.
+My experience in data scraping extends to data accessible by a connection with identifiers.
+In my previous projects, I have designed systems that operate autonomously over long periods of time, ensuring continuous and flawless data collection.
+This reliability is essential for projects requiring monitoring of data collected over several months.

-Furthermore, I offer specialized services in market research and automated benchmarking.
-These services are crucial for companies looking to understand their competitive positioning and identify market opportunities.
-With advanced techniques in data analysis and processing, I am able to provide valuable insights that help guide business strategies and make informed decisions based on reliable and up-to-date data.
+Additionally, I offer specialized benchmark services for businesses seeking to understand their competitive positioning and identify market opportunities.
+Through good organization of information in SQL databases, I am able to provide valuable insights, in the form of dashboards, that help guide business strategies and make informed decisions based on updated data.

-In summary, my competence in data scraping is not limited to mere data extraction; it encompasses a deep understanding of both business and technical challenges, enabling me to provide comprehensive and effective solutions for any web data extraction and analysis needs.